-Spring pasta salad with lemon pesto dressing.
+Lemon Basil Pesto Pasta Salad.
 Oh my!
 The flavors in this pasta salad pop in your mouth in an amazing way.
 We used bowtie pasta and added sundried tomatoes, artichoke hearts, asparagus and chopped green peppers.

 Brownies with baked streusel topping.
 These are Rita's brownies and everyone absolutely loves them.
 The topping is brown sugar, butter and chopped pecans and it bakes right on the brownies.
 I gobble these brownies whenever they are near!

 Polvorones (or Mexican wedding cookies).
-We planned to serve lemon bars, but then decided that these Mexican wedding cookies would be easier to make and to serve.
+We planned to serve easy lemon bars, but then decided that these Mexican wedding cookies would be easier to make and to serve.
 These cookies literally melt in your mouth.

 And custard tarts with whipped cream and raspberries.
-This was so easy — the same custard that I use for banana pudding, piped into pre-baked, frozen phyllo tart shells, then topped with a dollop of homemade whipped cream and a raspberry.
+This was so easy -- the same custard that I use for banana pudding, piped into pre-baked, frozen phyllo tart shells, then topped with a dollop of homemade whipped cream and a raspberry.
 Simple, yet elegant and very tasty.

 The gallery is so tastefully hung that it doesn't require anything extra in the way of decorations.
 All we added were a couple of bouquets of flowers and it was perfect.
 Our two identical food tables were on one side of the front room, with the bar table on the opposite side.
 We served red wine, white wine and beer, along with spa water.